-Agencies like the FDA and national competition laws in Europe regulate the promotion and uses of drugs not consistent with approved product labeling requirements.
-If we are found to have improperly promoted FP187 for uses beyond those that are approved, we may become subject to significant liability.
+The FDA, the EMA and other regulatory agencies actively enforce the laws and regulations prohibiting the promotion of uses not consistent with approved product labeling.
+If we are found to have improperly promoted such uses, we may become subject to significant liability.

-Regulatory authorities like the FDA and national competition laws in Europe (e.g., the German Heilmittelwerbegesetz) strictly regulate the promotional claims that may be made about prescription products, such as FP187, if approved.
+The FDA, the EMA and other regulatory authorities strictly regulate the promotional claims that may be made about prescription products, such as FP187, if approved.
 In particular, a product may not be promoted for uses that are not approved by the FDA, the EMA or such other regulatory agencies as reflected in the product's approved labeling.
 For example, the FDA requires substantial evidence, which generally consists of two adequate and well-controlled head-to-head clinical trials, for a company to make a claim that its product is superior to another product in terms of safety or effectiveness.
 Unless we perform clinical trials comparing FP187 to Tecfidera®, we will not be able promote FP187 by making comparative claims to Tecfidera®.
 If we are found to have made such claims we may become subject to significant liability.
 In the U.S., the federal government has levied large civil and criminal fines against companies for alleged improper promotion and has enjoined several companies from engaging in improper promotion.
 The FDA has also requested that companies enter into consent decrees or permanent injunctions under which specified promotional conduct is changed or curtailed.